dhustkoder/Multithreaded-Pong-SFML/README.md

-small test pong game with cxx14 using sfml
+small connection test pong game with C++14 using SFML libraries